-But they can appear different.
-The striping remains, the corona type stays the same, but the blossoms are more rounded; no longer pinwheels.
-However, one can still easily recognize ‘Kewpie’.
+It can also look different, however: The striping remains, the corona type is the same, but the blossoms are rounder; no longer like pinwheels.
+But we can still easily recognize ‘Kewpie’.

 In general, one must say about the color pink, with regard to ‘Kewpie’, that it is a pink which tends toward magenta.

 Photos from June 2021

 The “chimera phenomenon” with regard to the oleander ‘Kewpie’ is demonstrated here on one and the same plant.
 Two inflorescences have produced diverse flower forms on the same twig of one plant during the same time period.

 The blossom of one inflorescence, without stripes, single pink.

 the blossom of another inflorescence is heavily striped; variegated pink and white.